Ekopalypse/NppLspClient/tips.md

 Use the binary from https://github.com/clojure-lsp/clojure-lsp/releases

 ### Notes
-There is known issue documented [here](https://github.com/Ekopalypse/NppLspClient/issues/6#issuecomment-1152931523).
+There is a known problem that is documented [here](https://github.com/Ekopalypse/NppLspClient/issues/6#issuecomment-1152931523).
-Currently it seems that Npp and the initial source file used to start the language server must use the same drive.
+Currently it appears that Npp and the initial source file used to start the language server must use the same drive.

 ### Configuration
 ```toml